 What is a tetra identification chart?

 Yes, there are tetra identification charts available online.
 These charts provide a visual comparison of the various species of Tetras.
-They include information about each species' size, coloration, variations in body shape and patterning, as well as other relevant details such as water temperature preferences and diet.
+They include information about each species’ size, coloration, body shape and patterning variations, and other relevant details such as water temperature preferences and diet.

-You can refer to this article; 20 types of tetra are described in this article.
+You can refer to this article; 20 types of tetra are described. -

 Conclusion